 “Climate Guardian Angels” outside the U.S. consulate in Melbourne, Australia. © John Englart

-The now 27-year-old is today the national director and founder of SEED, Australia’s first Indigenous youth climate network.
+Today, she is the national director and founder of SEED, Australia’s first Indigenous youth climate network.
 First launched in 2014, the rapidly expanding organization of Aboriginal and Torres Strait Islander youths has grown into a national network of Indigenous youth focused on creative, positive change and protecting their land and people from climate change impacts and fossil fuel extraction.
 Along with 13 other environmental groups, Seed was responsible for getting the country’s four largest banks to eliminate funding for a Queensland coal mine.

 Two turtles against climate change - Melbourne rally for Climate Action